woloski/nodeonazure-blog/articles/running-socket-io-on-windows-azure-web-and-worker-roles.markdown

 ## Conclusion

 * You can use nearly the same code in your server.js file in a Web and a Worker role.
-* If you use a Web Role, remember to disable Web Sockets, as IIS currently doesn't support this transpor method.
+* If you use a Web Role, remember to disable Web Sockets, as IIS currently doesn't support this transport method.
 * You can use a single transport method for all clients, or an array of supported methods.